On addition of 1-handles with chart loops to 2-dimensional braids: Introduction

 \begin{theorem} For $(F, \Gamma)$ with repeated pattern for any surface-knot $F$, by 1-handle moves, $(F, \Gamma)+1(1,0)$ is deformed to

 where $h$ is a 1-handle attached to $F$ and $\delta=0$ or $1$. \end{theorem}

-Next we consider $(F, \Gamma)$ for any surface-knot $F$ where we may remove the the condition of connectedness, and a chart $\Gamma$ of degree $N$ which does not contain black vertices (see Section \ref{sec2-2}): we consider a 2-dimensional braid over $F$ without branch points.
-We denote by $h(a,b)$ a 1-handle $h$ with a chart without black vertices, attached to $F$, such that the chart is contained in the union of regular neighborhoods in $F$ of the core loop and cocore, and the cocore (respectively the core loop) presents a braid $a$ and $b$ respectively.
+Next we consider $(F, \Gamma)$ for any surface-knot $F$ where we may remove the condition of connectedness, and a chart $\Gamma$ of degree $N$ which does not contain black vertices (see Section \ref{sec2-2}): we consider a 2-dimensional braid over $F$ without branch points.
+We denote by $h(a,b)$ a 1-handle $h$ with a chart without black vertices, attached to $F$, such that the chart is contained in the union of regular neighborhoods in $F+h$ of the core loop and cocore, and the cocore and the core loop present braids $a$ and $b$, respectively.
 In particular, we consider 1-handles with chart loops.
 Let $\sigma_1, \ldots, \sigma_{N-1}$ be the standard generators of the braid group $B_N$.
-We denote by $h(e, e)$ the 1-handle $h$ with an empty chart, by $h(\sigma_i, e)$ $h$ with the chart consisting of a loop with the label $i$ along the core loop, and by $h(\sigma_i, \sigma_j^{\epsilon})$ $(|i-j|>1, \epsilon\in \{+1, -1\})$ $h$ with the chart consisting of a chart loop along the core loop with the labels which are determined from the label $i$ at the base point (see Section \ref{sec2-2}), and a loop with the label $j$ along the cocore, with orientations determined from the signs of $\sigma_i$ and $\sigma_j^\epsilon$.
+We denote by $h(e, e)$ the 1-handle $h$ with an empty chart, by $h(\sigma_i, e)$ $h$ with the chart consisting of a loop with the label $i$ along the core loop, and by $h(\sigma_i, \sigma_j^{\epsilon})$ $(|i-j|>1, \epsilon\in \{+1, -1\})$ $h$ with the chart consisting of a chart loop along the core loop with the label $i$ at the base point (see Section \ref{sec2-2}) and a loop along the cocore with the label $j$, with orientations determined from the signs of $\sigma_i$ and $\sigma_j^\epsilon$.
 Note that $h(e,e)$ equals $h(0,0)$ used for the repeated pattern.
-Different from 2-dimensional braids with repeated pattern, a 1-handle with chart loops is not always determined from its presentation (Remark \ref{rem6-1}); hence, except in special cases such as when $\Gamma$ is an empty chart, we need assign where we add a 1-handle.
+Different from 2-dimensional braids with repeated pattern, a 1-handle with chart loops is not always determined only from its presentation (Remark \ref{rem6-1}); hence, except in special cases such as when $\Gamma$ is an empty chart, we need to assign where we add a 1-handle.